 Norseland Ltd shall:

-applicants.
-The Company will not use any individual or organisation to source and supply workers
+Company will not use any individual or organisation to source and supply workers without confirming that

-7. Encourage workers to report cases of hidden third party labour exploitation, provide the means to
+7. Encourage workers to report cases of hidden third-party labour exploitation, provide the means to do so and

 Our Company Values: